sawickiap/WinFontRender/README.md

 ## Prerequisites

-- The library written in object-oriented C++.
+- The library is written in object-oriented C++.
 No advanced template trickery is used, but some C++11 features may appear.
-- It has form of a single file "WinFontRender.h", which you can copy to your project.
-Everything else is just example usage code, documentation, license etc.
+- It has form of a single file "WinFontRender.h", which you can just copy to your project.
+Everything else is example usage code, documentation, license etc.
 - It is based on slightly modified MIT license, so it's free to use in any projects, including closed-source, proprietary, and commercial.
 See [LICENSE](LICENSE) for details.
 - It depends only on standard C and C++ library (including some STL) and Windows.h.
 - It is agnostic to graphics API.
 It only provides CPU buffer with data that you need to upload to the GPU as a texture, and fills your CPU buffer with data that you need to render as vertex and index buffer.
 It is your responsibility to do actual rendering using graphics API of your choice, whether it's Direct3D 9, 11, 12, OpenGL, or Vulkan.